 Thank you for selecting Rehab 2 Perform as your physical therapy and sports rehabilitation provider!
 It is our mission to get you back to peak performance as quickly and safely as possible.
-We also understand the financial aspect of our services and are here to answer any questions to make the billing process as easy as possible.
+We appreciate that the cost of medical services can be difficult to understand, and it is our goal to make the billing process as easy and transparent as possible.

 We accept all major insurances including but not limited to Aetna, BlueCross BlueShield (Carefirst) , Cigna/ASH, Medicare, United HealthCare, Tricare, Workers Comp, and can discuss Self Pay rates.
 For more information on Insurance please CLICK HERE